 - 92% of sales pros give up after the 4th call.

 Albacross created this infographic based on sources that read like the who-is-who.
 Hubspot, LinkedIn, Marketing Donut, Experian, or Salesforce to name only a couple of them.
 Working for many years now with sales teams and successful salespeople I can relate to most of the findings here.
 My favorite is for sure the “Sales Closing Lines” which I will try myself.
 Over many years I experienced when you trap into a price discussion you can lose the deal only on the price itself.
 Many purchasing people are not interested in added value, they only focus on savings and money.
-If anyone has a good tip on how to handle a situation when you are trapped into the price discussion and discounting I would be interested.
+If anyone has a good tip on how to handle a situation when you are trapped into the price discussion and discounting I would be interested, this could help to even close sales quicker and more successfully.